naught101/empirical_lsm/cache_layout.md

 sim_hash
 : shorthash of the xray dataset sim_path
-: path to netcdf file where sim data is stored.
+: path to netcdf file where sim data is stored. (calculated from sim_hash)

 ## Evaluations